matejak/estimagus/README.md

 - Know what's going on during the execution phase:

-  - View status-aware burndown charts in the global scale, or on a finer scale of composite issues (epics).
+  - View status-aware burndown charts on the global scale, or on a finer scale of composite cards (epics).
   - View velocity data on all scales as well.

 - Plan better next time: Use past velocity to convert story points to time estimations including the corresponding quantitative confidence.